rutgerblom/SDDC.Lab/README.md

 ## Interoperability

 Confirmed to be working with:<br/>
-* Ubuntu 18.04 as the OS for the Ansible control node<br/>
+* Ubuntu 18.04 as the OS for the Ansible Controller<br/>
 * Ansible 2.9.6 <br/>
 * ESXi version 6.7 and 7.0 <br/>
 * vCenter version 6.7 and 7.0 <br/>